 Attending University of Wisconsin-La Crosse

-“I can guarantee I would not have as much scholarship money if I did not have Ms. Moe’s help in the Future Center.
+“I can guarantee I would not have as much scholarship money if I did not have help in the Future Center.
 I also would have been way behind on FAFSA, and the little details would have gone right over my head.
-Ms. Moe has made me more accountable.
-One example – I wasn’t going to apply to one of the scholarships I eventually got.”

-Ms. Moe has tremendously helped me prepare for college.
+The Future Center has tremendously helped me prepare for college.
 I knew I had to apply to get in, but that was about the extent of my knowledge.
 I didn’t know all the steps that go into the application through to the enrollment process.
-Ms. Moe made me aware of all of these things and inspired me to keep up with deadlines.
-I have learned so much and saved a lot of money because of her.

 My sister frequently visited the Future Center throughout her high school career.
 I initially went in for help on my college applications, but then I came in regularly for help with scholarships, understanding financial aid, or frequently, just for day-to-day advice.
 Even in the summer after I graduated, I came in for help with financial aid.

-Ms. Moe also worked with me on career inventories and she set up a job shadow for me at Spence Elementary.
+The Future Center also worked with me on career inventories and she set up a job shadow for me at Spence Elementary.
 I also attended UWL Education Day.
 Throughout the year, we worked on the FAFSA together and college essays.
 But deciding where to go was the hardest part.
 I always thought I would go to UW-Madison and as we went through the process of applying to schools, we made a pros/cons list.
 I realized that UW-L really stood out.
-With the aid of Ms. Moe, I attended many other campus visits and found the University of Wisconsin-La Crosse to be a surprisingly good fit.
+I attended many other campus visits and found the University of Wisconsin-La Crosse to be a surprisingly good fit.

 I am really glad I came in the beginning of the school year so I could apply for early admissions and then get a head start on scholarships.
 I would recommend that to all students.
-Literally every scholarship I’ve worked on is because of Ms. Moe.
-For University of Wisconsin -La Crosse (where I am attending) scholarships, I didn’t even know about those and I ended up getting two of those (total of $1500), and I really owe that to Ms. Moe.
-I can guarantee I would not have as much scholarship money if I did not have Ms. Moe’s help in the Future Center.
+I can guarantee I would not have as much scholarship money if I did not have help in the Future Center.
 I also would have been way behind on FAFSA, and the little details would have gone right over my head.
-Ms. Moe has made me more accountable.
-One example – I wasn’t going to apply to one of the scholarships I eventually got.
-Ms. Moe literally sat me down and made me fill out the application in the office.

 College is important to me.
 My mom started college but didn’t finish.
 She has a good job and a good career, but she sees the limitations by not having that degree.
 I want to put myself in position to achieve what I want to do.
 I am excited about college but I know I have to learn how to budget, do laundry and learning how to handle more responsibilities and juggle work with school.
 I know I need to remember to ask questions and find out what resources I can use at college.
 I can’t wait to learn about new subjects, finding new passions, and focusing on teaching and how to be good at it.